 - If a suspicious email includes a link, hover over it (without clicking on it) to see where the link will actually take you.

-- Bishop Michael does not need anyone to purchase gift cards or make wire transfers.
-He has a fabulous Canon for Administration who would handle such a task for him if it was for diocesan business.
-Similarly, your church priest, deacon, or financial officer would never make such a request of you.
+- Bishop Michael would never request you to purchase gift cards, share your bank account information, or make wire transfers.
+Similarly, your church priest, deacon, administrator, or financial officer would never make such a request of you.

-- Phishing emails frequently (but not always) include spelling mistakes and poor grammar.
+- Phishing emails and texts frequently (but not always) include spelling mistakes and poor grammar.
 They also often claim to be “urgent” or have a task that needs done in a hurry.

 - Never open attachments in suspicious emails or from unknown sources (especially zip files or those with .exe extensions, which are most likely to contain viruses or malware).